-A subsidiary is an entity over which the Group has all the following:
+A subsidiary is in investee over which the Group has control.
+A subsidiary is an entity over which the Group has control as defined:

 - (i) Power over the investee (i.e. existing rights that give it the current ability to direct the relevant activities of the investee); - (ii) Exposure, or rights, to variable returns from its investment with the investee; and - (iii) The ability to use its power over the investee to affect its returns.